 Unstructured time is the enemy of ADHD recovery.
 When you have nothing planned, your brain scans for stimulation, and it knows exactly where to find the most efficient source.

-Build structure into the times when you’re most vulnerable.
-Many people find that evenings, weekends, and any period of boredom or emotional stress are their highest-risk windows.
+Build structure into the times when you're most vulnerable.
+Many people find that evenings, weekends, and periods of boredom or emotional stress are their highest-risk windows.
 Fill those windows with planned activities before the restlessness hits.
-This isn’t about keeping yourself “busy” as a distraction.
-It’s about giving your brain scheduled access to healthy stimulation so it doesn’t default to destructive patterns.
+The practical aim is scheduled access to healthy stimulation, which reduces the chance that porn becomes the default response.

 Body doubling

 Body doubling (working or existing in the presence of another person) is a well-known ADHD strategy that reduces the likelihood of impulsive behavior.
-You don’t need to be doing anything together.
-Simply being in the same space as someone else changes your behavior because the ADHD brain responds to social presence in ways it doesn’t respond to internal intentions.
+Simply being in the same space as someone else can change behavior because the ADHD brain often responds more reliably to social presence than to internal intentions.

 If you live alone, virtual body doubling works too: a video call with a friend while you work, a live study stream, or an online community where people check in regularly.